 Flow-teq is a self-contained chamber that stores water at the top of plagued drain lines.
 It can be fed by grey water from an external collection source or self-fill from the cold feed line.
 At regular intervals, it sends a flush of gravity-forced water down the drain branch to help prevent solids from getting stuck.
 Additives are available [identified and matched for specific requirements]and can flush regularly as well.
 Through regular automated cleansing, the build-up in the pipework may be greatly reduced.

-Flow-teq is a great proactive solution that minimizes human intervention and keeps drains working at optimum performance.
-Flow-teq is recognized for its carbon-friendly performance enhancer.
+Flow-teq is a great proactive solution that minimises human intervention and keeps drains working at optimum performance.
+Flow-teq is recognised for its carbon-friendly performance enhancer.